Stellacore/Engabra/README.md

 the spatially directed grades, vector and bivector.
 In general, multiplication with this type is non-commutative.

-In general an arbitrary 3D multivector can be decomposed as:
+In general, an arbitrary multivector in 3D space, can be expressed (or decomposed) in terms of the sum of commuting ComPlex type and directed DirPlex type.
+E.g.

 	// isomorphic with classic complex numbers
 	ComPlex const complex{ someMulti.theSca, someMulti.theTri };